kaipyroami/infosec-cons/README.md

 # infosec-cons
 A list of infosec conferences.
+Please submit a PR to add a conference that you know about.

 ## USA